k-stz/goboomah/README.md

 # Concepts

 ## ECS - Entity component system
-use this for spirte mangement, rendering, control
+use this for spire mangement, rendering, control

 Sources:
 - "How to build animations with ebiten using the ECS pattern" https://co0p.github.io/posts/ecs-animation/